soroswap/frontend/README.md

-# 🌟 Soroswap 🌟
+# 🌟 Soroswap Frontend 🌟

-Welcome to Soroswap, a decentralized exchange (DEX) that is built upon the Uniswap V2 protocol and is specifically tailored for the Soroban network.
+Welcome to Soroswap, a decentralized exchange (DEX) that draws inspiration from the Uniswap V2 protocol and is specifically tailored for the Soroban network.
-Prerequisites

 Before you begin, ensure you have met the following requirements: